colinleach/r_concepts/concepts/vectors/about.md

 ## Negative indices

-Programmers familiar with other languages might guess that `v[-1]` is a way to access the last element in a vectore.
+Programmers familiar with other languages might guess that `v[-1]` is a way to access the last element in a vector.
 Wrong!
 Use `tail(v)` for that.